cstechfoodie/dates-ranger/README.md

 # dates-ranger

-Dates-ranger helps you find date interval and calculate duration much easier than ever.
+Dates-ranger helps you find date intervals and calculate duration much easier than ever.
 This library is light-weighted and dependency free, and it is purely developed in [Typescript](https://www.npmjs.com/package/typescript).

 ## Table of Contents